ali-raheem/raytracer-clojure/README.md

 ![output.png](output.png)

-This 800x400 image takes 40s on my ancient laptop and less than 20 on my PC.
+This 200x100 image to 4 and a half minutes on my good PC.

-Currently completed up to about chapter 5
+Currently completed up to about chapter 6

 ## License